bkshepherd/DaisySeedProjects/GuitarPedal1590b/docs/README.md

 ![PCBs](images/PCBs.png)

-2. Source the electronic components.
+### 2. Source the Components

 A full list of all the required components can be found in the [Bill_of_Materials_BOM.xlsx](Bill_of_Materials_BOM.xlsx) file.
 Almost everything uses Through-Hole type components, but there are a few SMD components.

 You'll also need to order the enclosure.
 I used this one from Amazon: https://www.amazon.com/dp/B07VKR51NN

-3. Solder all the components to their appropriate locations on the circuit boards.
+### 3. Solder Everything

 The SMD parts are tricky, but there aren't many, and I was able to hand solder them just fine.
 One tricky thing is to use appropriate lengths of wire for the various knobs and switches so that they will reach the proper locations on the enclosure, so plan ahead!

 It will roughly look like this when finished with this step: